cucumber/common/cucumber-expressions/README.md

     I have 42 cukes in my belly

-When this step is matched against the expression, the `{n}` argument would get the value `"42"` and be passed to the step definition's body.
+When this step is matched against the expression, the `{n}` argument would get the value `"42"` and be passed to the Step Definition's body.

 ## Optional text